 First day.
 5th September – The five pacemen of the apocalypse

 Somerset are discovering the strength of the first division of the second phase of this year’s County Championship.
 A crushing three-day defeat by Nottinghamshire at Taunton has been followed by a superior, if not yet dominant, first-day performance by Yorkshire at Scarborough.
 Somerset are without Craig Overton and Lewis Gregory, both key to their pace attack, and Overton might have been devastating on this pitch.
 As it was, Josh Davey, as so often, put his heart and soul into his bowling and came away with three wickets.
 He is largely responsible for keeping Somerset, if barely, in this match.
 The Yorkshire attack, even though it was lacking Ben Coad, looked decidedly the more effective of the two on this pitch.
 All the Yorkshire bowlers bowled with gnawing accuracy and testing bite throughout the Somerset innings.
-By the end of the day, Yorkshire were beginning to grip the match while Somerset were fighting to hold on.
+By the end of the day, Yorkshire were taking a grip of the match while Somerset were fighting to hold on.

-But, for the moment, the batsmen prospered.
-Hildreth played the most delicate of steers which guided the ball past the slip cordon towards the corner of the ground where the large North and West Stands meet.
+But, for the moment, the batsmen edged Somerset forward.
+Hildreth played the most delicate of steers past the slip cordon towards the corner of the ground where the large North and West Stands meet.
 In the next over he cut Thompson hard and perfectly square to the Popular Bank with its wooden bench seats.
 When Hill replaced Thompson the ball fizzed again, and Azhar was forced to jab down on it outside off stump.
 It bounced short of first and second slip before running down to the Trafalgar Square End seats for four.
 That took Azhar to 24 and Somerset to 53 for 2.
 Somerset’s fifty brought some relief, for with just two wickets down against tight bowling on a helpful pitch, the thought dared cross the mind that Somerset might be building a base for a competitive score.

 Close.
 Somerset 134 (M.D.
 Fisher 5-41).
 Yorkshire 159 for 5.
 Yorkshire lead by 25 runs with five second innings wickets standing.